Can a Bad Chair Cause Lower Back Pain?

 - When you purchase your chair, look for a waterfall chair at the edge that will help relieve pressure on your legs.

 Now that you have your seat height and depths et right for you, the third most comfortable adjustment that you can make is to get a forward tilt angle on your seat.

 Our spine is relatively straight when viewed from the front, but our spine curves inward toward our abdomen.
 This curve is known as the lordotic curve.
 It is essential to provide support to this area of the back.
+I was surprised how similar cheap memory foam seat cushions with FAKE REVIEWS were on Aliexpress from the listing on Amazon!
 Lumbar support makes it easier for the body to maintain good posture by filling the gap between the curve of the spine and the seat.

 Upgrade your chair if it doesn’t provide adequate lumbar support.
 In the meantime, you might try a rolled-up towel or small cushion.